sandeepmiriyala03/AIHACK/README.md

 - User-friendly interface for uploading and managing files.
 - Mobile app install option to enhance accessibility.
 - Instant and accurate OCR processing.
+- **For Sanskrit OCR:** Users can create and download an **unlimited** number of extracted pages as a single HTML document.
+The entire process, from extraction to download, occurs locally on the user's device, ensuring **privacy and no data is saved on the server**.

 ## Sections